isso1550/MyLang_L24/src/notes.md

 * cannot declare arrays in functions that call other functions, to make things easier you can't declare arrays inside functions.
 The requirement to use memcpy makes making it possible really difficult.
 * functions cannot return structures, to modify them use globals
 * cannot declare function using global vars before declaring used global vars
+* cannot use nested switchcases

 # Limitations
 * no auto conversions from numbers to double/int, when initializing variable you must ensure they digit is in correct type:
     * double a = 2; WRONG!
     * double a = 2.0; correct!
-* cannot declare functions nor arrays inside functions
+* cannot declare functions nor arrays inside functions -> fixed
     * declaring arrays inside functions only breaks the program if that function contains calls to another functions (not well tested, might be other causes too), but locking declaration possibility entirely makes everything simplier for both program and user who doesn't have to consider whether he can or can't do it
 * cannot call function before its definition
 * functions cannot return structs, to modify struct use global variables
 * cannot declare functions using global variables before declaring these global variables
 * only "syntax error" when user attempts to declare struct with assignment
 * can't assign multiple values at once to structure
+* cannot use nested switchcases
+* not 100% sure switchcase reg fix works
+* functions cannot return arrays

 # Testers
 * Test1